Koolatron Portable 45 Review

-While Koolatron claims this model can hold 72 cans, we maxed it out at 63 - which is still the largest thermoelectric model we tested!
+While Koolatron claims this model can hold 72 cans, we maxed it out at 63 - which is still the largest thermoelectric model we tested.
 Additionally, the Koolatron (and other thermoelectric models) is meant to be packed with ice just like a regular cooler, and the electric component will help to extend the life of that ice.
-It's not necessary to use it this way, though it certainly gives you more control over the temperature on a hot day!
+It's not necessary to use it this way, though it certainly gives you more control over the temperature on a hot day.

-The Koolatron is the lightest cooler we tested, tipping the scales at just 14.2 lb.
+The Koolatron is one of the lightest coolers of its size we tested, tipping the scales at just 14.2 lb.
 It has easy to use handle indents on the sides (again with the lack of moving parts) to aid in carrying.
 Even loaded with food, this cooler isn't awful to carry because of these comfortable handles and the rounded shape.
-It's DC cord is also an impressive 8' 10" - the longest of any thermoelectric model by nearly a foot!
+Its DC cord is also an impressive 8' 10" - the longest of any thermoelectric model by nearly a foot!